Security-Onion-Solutions/securityonion-docs/Elasticsearch.rst

 Temporary
 ~~~~~~~~~

+If you only need to increase the field limit temporarily, you can do something like:

 ::

    curl -XPUT -H'Content-Type: application/json' localhost:9200/logstash-syslog-*/_settings -d'{ "index.mapping.total_fields.limit": 2000 }'

 The above command would increase the field limit for the ``logstash-syslog-*`` indice(s) to ``2000``.
-Keep in mind, this setting only applies to the current index, so when the index rolls over and a new one is created, your new settings will
+Keep in mind, this setting only applies to the current index, so when the index rolls over and a new one is created, your new settings will not apply.
-  not apply.

 Persistent
 ~~~~~~~~~~